EpiModel/EpiModel-Gallery/2019-03-HIV/README.md

 # HIV Model

 ## Description
 This example shows how to model a simple, one-mode HIV transmission process over a dynamic network with vital dynamic processes for population arrival and departure.
-For a detailed diagram of the model, please reference the accompanying HIV Model Diagram PowerPoint.

 EpiModel includes an integrated SI model, but here we show how to model a one-mode SI disease, in this case a simple HIV model, with four distinct infectious - I - sub-compartments, based on the deterministic transmission model suggested by Granich et al in their 2006 Lancet paper [Universal voluntary HIV testing with immediate antiretroviral therapy as a strategy for elimination of HIV transmission: a mathematical model](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(08)61697-9/fulltext "Granich et al HIV Model").
 The four infectious phases of the proposed model include: